arth15/MyProject/notebook-log.md

 All 4 trees saved in figures directory as PDFs with "tree type (distance/parsimony)-tree-alignment method (clustalw2/MUSCLE)" as the file name

+##### Orthologs were not present, so ortholoy methods were skipped.

 # Maximum Likelihood method

 I will be using IQ-Tree to construct my maximum-likelihood trees.

+##### Create and enter IQ-Tree directory in the Software directory
+'''
+cd ../
+mkdir IQTree
+cd IQTree
+'''

 ##### I copy and pasted both of the aligned sequences files into my directory for IQ-Tree.
 Also move into the IQ-Tree directory.
 ```